kudashevs/laravel-share-buttons/README.md

 because they will be applied to a specific element only.
 The local options have a **higher priority**.
 Therefore, they will overwrite the global options if there is any overlap.
 At the moment, the package supports the following local options:
 ```
-'text' => 'value'                # Adds a text to a generated URL
+'text' => 'value'                # Adds a link text to a generated URL (overrides global page title)
 'id' => 'value'                  # Adds an HTML id attribute to the button link
 'class' => 'value'               # Adds an HTML class attribute to the button link
 'title' => 'value'               # Adds an HTML title attribute to the button link